renisac/O365-Management-and-Log-Scripts/CONTRIBUTING.md

 **If you want to simply point out an issue:** Please use the Github Issues feature.

-Script contributions should made in the form:
+Contributions should made in the form:
-- a new directory under <...>/scripts/ containing...
+- a new directory under <...>/source/ containing...
-- a README.md that follows the provided [Template](scripts/TEMPLATE_for_script_README.md)
+- a README.md that follows the provided [Template](source/TEMPLATE_for_resource_README.md)
-- the script file
+- code
 - other supporting files and documentation as needed